gabedonnan/pythereum/README.md

 The library is now available via pip!!
 (I had to change the whole project name to get it there)

-It can be installed with the following command:
+It can be installed with the following command, or downloaded [here.](https://pypi.org/project/pythereum/):

 ```commandline
 python3 -m pip install pythereum